1. DISEASE/DISORDER:

 - Mechanical stress to peripheral nerves can result in pain due to peripheral and central sensitization.

-- Postsurgical adhesions and hematomas17 may also contribute to PMPS by mechanical irritation of local muscle, fascia, and neural structures, causing somatic and visceral pain.
+- Post-surgical adhesions and hematomas23may also contribute to PMPS by mechanical irritation of local muscle, fascia, and neural structures, causing somatic and visceral pain.

-- Postoperative radiotherapy18 may lead to the development of PMPS by inducing local neuritis, myonecrosis or fibrosis.
+- Postoperative radiotherapy24 may lead to the development of PMPS by inducing local neuritis, myonecrosis or fibrosis.

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

 Onset of PMPS may begin immediately after surgery; however, diagnosis of PMPS is not made until 3 to 6 months after surgery to allow for the natural course of surgical healing.
 Pain may also begin insidiously after surgery and worsen in an ill-defined time frame.
 Other than surgical changes, the patient lacks visible or palpable surface transformations at the painful site on initial diagnosis.
-There are no accepted laboratory or radiographic criteria used to diagnose PMPS; it is a diagnosis of exclusion.
-The lack of reliable clinical markers mitigate this syndrome’s disease trajectory into temporal classifications (eg, phases or stages).
+There are no accepted laboratory or radiographic criteria used to diagnose PMPS; it is a clinical diagnosis.

 Specific secondary or associated conditions and complications